 The first fly in this ointment is that we know what horses look like when they are hypothyroid.
-I mean, we know what they look like when they are really hypothyroid: so hypothyroid that they don’t even have a thyroid gland, because it got removed surgically.
-This happened a few decades ago, and the horses that had their thyroid glands removed didn’t get fat.
+I mean, we know what they look like when they are really hypothyroid.
+That is, we know what horses that are so hypothyroid that they don’t even have a thyroid gland looks like (because it got removed surgically).
+This actually happened a few decades ago, and the horses that had their thyroid glands removed didn’t get fat.
 Their hair coats got dull.
-The horses got skinny at first, but even that didn’t last; believe it or not, one of those horses is still alive – she’s well in her 30’s now – and is as big as a house.
-Otherwise, stated, without a thyroid gland – completely hypothyroid, as it were – horses do pretty well.
-They reproduce normally, without any problems, too.
-In other words, horses without thyroid glands look pretty much nothing like the horses that usually get commonly diagnosed as having thyroid gland problems.
+The horses got skinny at first, but even that didn’t last; believe it or not, at least of those horses lived to well into her 30’s, and she was as big as a house.
+Otherwise, stated, without a thyroid gland – completely hypothyroid, as it were – horses seem to do pretty well.
+The also reproduce normally, without any problems, when they don’t have a thyroid gland, as well.
+In other words, horses without thyroid glands look pretty much nothing like the horses that usually get commonly diagnosed as having thyroid gland problems by concerned onlookers.

 BUT WHAT ABOUT THE BLOOD TESTS?

 Right.
 Well, it turns out that you can’t make an accurate diagnosis of thyroid disease in a horse by running a single blood test.
 That’s because the levels of thyroid hormone in a horse’s body go up and down like a seismograph.
 Depending on when you draw blood, levels of thyroid hormone can be above or below the lab normal: you never know.